cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - request, a RegistrationRequest structure
-- pkS, the server's public KE key
+- pkS, the server's public key

 Output:
 - response, a RegistrationResponse structure